College of Arts, Humanities, and Social Sciences Building 504 (Academic III)

 - Gathering spaces: Multiple inviting and informal gathering spaces together with conference rooms provide faculty, staff and students opportunities to initiate and advance collaborations.

-- Amphitheater: The lobby and gallery lead out to the amphitheater welcoming campus and the surrounding communities to events and conversation.
+- Amphitheater: The lobby and gallery lead out to the RND Amphitheater welcoming campus and the surrounding communities to events and conversation.

 - CAHSS Office of the Dean

 - School of Social, Behavioral and Global Studies

 - Scheduled completion date is Fall Semester of 2019--update: COMPLETED!
 Stop by and see us!

 Academic III will also serve as the hub for CAHSS programs whose facilities are elsewhere on campus, including: